lucadellalib/sac-beta/README.md

 @ 2.40 GHz, 32 GB RAM and an NVIDIA Tesla V100 SXM2 @ 16GB with CUDA Toolkit 11.4.2.

 #### Performance comparison

+**NOTE**: `run_experiment.py` starts several processes in parallel under the hood, one for each experiment (make sure to have enough RAM and/or GPU memory, or adapt the script to your needs).

 To reproduce the experimental results, open a terminal and run: